MarCnu/marcnu.github.io/_posts/2016-08-17-Tensorflow-v0.10-installed-from-sratch-Ubuntu-16.04-CUDA8.0RC-cuDNN5.1-1080GTX.md

 ---
 layout: post
-title: Tensorflow v0.10 installed from sratch on Ubuntu 16.04, CUDA8.0RC+Patch, cuDNN5.1 with a 1080GTX
+title: Tensorflow v0.10 installed from sratch on Ubuntu 16.04, CUDA 8.0RC+Patch, cuDNN v5.1 with a 1080GTX
 ---

 ###### Draft